jaycordaro/pdmbrd/readme.md

 * 3rd layer: .g3
 * bottom layer: .gbl

 The JLCPCB BOM and XY files in .csv format are in .\jlcpcb\fabrication.
 All devices were placed on the top layer for 'economic' JLCPCB assembly option.
 The CUI SJ-3523-SMT audio jack and FAN3852UCX ADCs were not available for assembly at JLCPCB but are available from Mouser.
 Note that FAN3852 is 0.4mm pitch.
+If you are not experienced with soldering fine-pitch BGAs, ask someone to solder it for oyu.

 ## License